 INTRODUCTION

-When a settlor creates a Reserved Powers Trust, he can reserve to himself, or grant to a third party (eg. a protector), certain rights and powers.
-Most commonly, settlors will wish to reserve:
+When a settlor establishes a Reserved Powers Trust, he may retain for himself, or confer on a third party, certain rights and powers.
+Most commonly, these include:

 Example 1: Power to give investment directions